The Effects of Night-Time Teeth Grinding

 Evaluation & Diagnosis

-Bruxism is sometimes a slow progression, so your dentist may need to examine your teeth several times to determine if there are any prominent changes to the structure of your teeth.
+Bruxism sometimes a slow progression, so your dentist may need to examine your teeth several times to determine if there are any significant changes to the structure of your teeth.
 From here, they can determine whether or not you need treatment.

 To determine your candidacy for treatment, your dentist will ask general questions about your dental health, daily routine, sleeping habits, and medications you are taking.
 They will look for tenderness in your jaw muscles, damaged or broken teeth, or damage to the inside of your cheeks.